THE ROSALIND FRANKLIN AWARD FOR ACADEMIC WRITING 2021

 (in association with the Rosalind Franklin Society, New York)

 Rosalind Elsie Franklin (1920-1958) was a pioneer in the field of Molecular Biology, and it was through her sheer hard work and contribution that the double helical nature of Deoxyribonucleic Acid (DNA) was discovered.
 The award is dedicated to the life and works of this inspirational woman, and is given to girls for excellence shown in academic writing.
 The competition will take place each year, providing an essay title that poses an interesting biological question.
 The winning essay will not only show a flair for Biology, but a comprehensive understanding of the issue being discussed.

-Congratulations go to Lyubov T (Year 12) who was selected as the overall winner.
-Click on the links below to read her winning entry, and that of our runner-up, Milly G (Year 8) who receives a special commendation.
+Congratulations go to Charlotte S (Year 11) who was selected as the overall winner.
+Click on the links below to read her winning entry, and those of Sophie and Nicole, Emmie and Roz who all receive a special commendation.

 ‘Science and everyday life cannot, and should not be separated'.

 Rosalind Franklin, 1940

 The Rosalind Franklin Award is open to students in all years.

 The essay should be up to 1500 words (not including references).
 Any submissions that exceed this limit will be penalised.

 The Rosalind Franklin Society, based in New York, have fully endorsed our award and will not only publish the winning essay on their website, but as a main feature in their global newsletter.
 The recipient will be recognised during the school's Speech Day, and presented with a book token of substantial value.
 Furthermore, the essay will be published live on the KYTOS website in recognition of the fantastic achievement.